jeffora/GlimpseWiki/Data-Endpoint.md

 ### Get Glimpse Request

 Returns a single Glimpse Request data type for the specified `requestId`.
+The response must conform to the `[Glimpse Request]` contract defined below.

 **Parameters**
 `requestId`